Help & Reference

 What the operator sees

-When you type an ingredient name that isn’t in the shared catalog yet, mirepoix saves it as a pending discovery in your kitchen.
+When you type an ingredient name that isn’t in the shared catalog yet, Mirepoix saves it as a pending discovery in your kitchen.
 The operator’s admin view collects those pending names across every kitchen and shows two things per name:

 The view leaves out anything that could tie a name back to you: